skx/yal/PRIMITIVES.md

     * Return the results of applying the specified function to every pair of elements in the given list.
 * `max`
   * Return the maximum value in the specified list.
+* `member`
+  * Return true if the specified item is contained within the given list.
 * `min`
   * Return the maximum value in the specified list.
 * `nat`